What is Trello? Features, Pricing, Integrations & More

 The Basic Board View

 The Trello board is the central hub where users can manage their projects and tasks.
-It’s the primary view that displays all the cards, lists, and labels for a project.
+The primary view displays all the cards, lists, and labels for a project.
 The board provides a high-level overview of the project and helps users break it into smaller components.
 Users can add lists to the board, each representing a stage or category in the project, and add cards to each list.
 Cards contain essential information such as task descriptions, checklists, attachments, and due dates.
 The Trello board provides a flexible and user-friendly interface, making it easy to manage and track tasks, collaborate with team members, and ensure the timely completion of projects.

 The Timeline View